Skip to main content

 Compensation for Mentor Teachers

-Effective Jan.
-1, 1995, the State University of New York implemented a new policy to recognize mentor teachers who have hosted SUNY teacher candidates on a full-time basis for one student teaching quarter.
-This SUNY-wide policy, offers two alternatives.
-(Adjusted for full semester placements.)
+Effective January 1, 1995, the State University of New York implemented a new policy to recognize mentor teachers who have hosted SUNY teacher candidates on a full-time basis for one student teaching quarter/session.
+This SUNY-wide policy offers two alternatives.
+(Adjusted for full semester placements)

-Cash Stipend - paid directly to the teacher – $200 for a quarterly placement or $400 for a full semester placement.
-If the cash stipend is selected, a check is mailed to the mentor teacher at their home address approximately 30-45 days from receiving election form.
+CASH STIPEND - paid directly to the teacher – $200 for a quarterly placement or $400 for a full semester placement.
+If the cash stipend is selected, a check is mailed to the mentor teacher at their home address 30-45 days from receiving election form.

-At the conclusion of either the student teaching quarter placement or full semester placement, a “Stipend/Waiver Election Form” is sent by the Field Experience and School Partnerships (FESP) Office to each mentor teacher, who then completes the form and returns it to FESP.
-For additional information please refer to Compensation Program.
+At the conclusion of either student teaching session (quarter or full semester placement), a “Stipend/Waiver Election Form” is sent by the Field Experience and School Partnerships (FESP) Office to each mentor teacher, who then completes the form and returns it to FESP.
+For additional information please refer to the Compensation Program.

-In cases where two or more mentor teachers work regularly to host one teacher candidate during one quarter, an affidavit form precedes the election form.
+In cases where two or more mentor teachers work regularly to host one teacher candidate during one session (quarter or full semester), an affidavit form precedes the election form.
 The affidavit will designate which one of the multiple mentor teachers is to receive the compensation; the ensuing election form will allow that one mentor teacher to select the cash stipend or the tuition waiver.

 Effective immediately all SUNY institutions must have a completed Federal Tax W-9 form on file for each mentor teacher, administrator, and/or internship host in order to properly process stipend/tuition waiver certificates and any other honoraria or earnings.